reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 4. Test your installation.

-   The pre-installed SD/CF images come with a small autoexec.bin (the "portable display test") that works on most supported models.
+   The pre-installed SD/CF images come with a small autoexec.bin (the `portable display test <http://www.magiclantern.fm/forum/index.php?topic=14732.0>`_) that works on all supported EOS models.
+It does not work on PowerShot models (including recent EOS M models based on PowerShot firmware).

    .. code:: shell